guitarvydas/zddemos/README.md

 - `rt/rt.drawio`
 - The Larson scanner code is in `html-larson/scanner.drawio` and the code-generator is in `html-larson/code-generator.drawio`

 Given the diagrams, it should be possible to create a kernel yourself.
 If you need to refer to textual code, look at `rt/0d.rt` and `rt/stock.rt` and `rt/shellout.rt`.
 This would be akin to someone asking to see the assembler code emitted by a C compiler in the 1970s, or looking at the source code for an operating system.
 Additionally, you can look at the kernel used for these demos `zd/kernel0d.py`.
-Caveat: the kernel used for these demos contains a fair amount of historical cruft that hasn't been culled.
+Caveat: the kernel used for these demos contains a fair amount of historical cruft that hasn't been culled (I'm having more fun writing new code in DPL format (Diagrammatic Programming Language) rather than revisiting "assembler" code (written in `rt`)).
 The kernel is, itself, generated from `.rt` code (as witnessed by the line-number comments on just about every line which refer back to the original line numbers in the `.rt` code).
 Zac Nowicki at Kagi.com has created several kernels from scratch in various programming languages (Go, Crystal, Odin).
 Zac (and I) can be contacted at the `programming simplicity` discord `https://discord.gg/65YZUh6Jpq` or by sending email to me at `ptcomputingsimplicity@gmail.com`.
 I found it easier to use a REPL when building the kernel - see `Miscellaneous` below.

 # Details:
 When you run `./make.bash` from the top level directory of this project, you should see output from the 5 examples.